Ideal hyperbolic polyhedra and discrete uniformization: Introduction

+An interesting sub-case of Fillastre's realization theorem~\cite{fillastre08} that has not yet been treated by the variational method is the realization problem for hyperideal polyhedra with prescribed metric.
+Since the volume of a hyperideal tetrahedron is concave~\cite{Schlenker_Rigidity}, this leads to a convex variational principle.
+Simultaneously, this would provide a constructive proof of an existence and uniqueness statement for hyperideal circle patterns~\cite{BowersBowersPratt}, but with variable triangulation.
+Inversive distance circle patterns in the euclidean plane correspond to polyhedra with hyperideal vertices except for one ideal vertex.
+Note that the related realization result for hyperideal polyhedra with given combinatorial type and \emph{prescribed dihedral angles}~\cite{BaoBonahon} has already been treated variationally~\cite{BobenkoDimitrovSechel,Springborn_Hyperideal}.

-Although the variational method presented in this article is applied to realize three-dimensional ideal polyhedra, the problems are all essentially two-dimensional.
-Whether any truly three-dimensional problem can be treated in a similar fashion seems to be one of the most interesting questions raised by this approach.
+Note that even if the variational method is applied to realize three-dimension\-al polyhedra, the problems are all essentially two-dimensional.
+Whether any truly three-dimension\-al problem can be treated in a similar fashion seems to be one of the most interesting questions raised by this approach.
 In particular, ``deformations'' of two-dimensional problems, like problems involving quasi-Fuchsian manifolds~\cite{moroianu09}, might have a chance to be tractable.